adamhatton/john-breedon-bass-tuition-pp4/TESTING.md

 ## Manual Testing

-The manual testing can be seen in the manual testing spreadsheet here.
-TO INPUT
+The manual testing can be seen in the [manual testing spreadsheet](docs/testing/jbtuition-manual-testing.xlsx)

 ### General